 - a space for "Flash Seminars": impromptu public discussion about important global issues

-Groups such as The Weave, the GLOCAL student journal, and Amnesty International have already begun to use this space, which can be reserved through the calendar kept in the Global Studies Department office (82 Park St.).
-Several "Flash Seminars" have already been held on issues such as the ongoing war in Congo, the situation in Gaza, and the prison system in the North Country.
+Student groups such as The Weave, the GLOCAL student journal, and Amnesty International regularly use the space for meetings and informal gatherings.
+The space can be reserved through the calendar kept in the Global Studies Department office (82 Park St.).
+Several "Flash Seminars" have already been held on issues such as:

 The GDC also features a small interview studio where members of the community can conduct high-quality video interviews with visitors to the SLU campus and other individuals who have interesting perspectives on global issues.
-During the Fall 2013 semester, we will be adding the capability to conduct and record remote interviews via Skype.
-Anyone interested in using the interview studio may contact Tzintzun Aguilar Izzo '15 at email@example.com.
+Anyone interested in using the interview studio may contact John Collins at email@example.com or Tzintzun Aguilar Izzo '15 at firstname.lastname@example.org.